Pyruvate kinase

 Pyruvate kinase is the enzyme involved in the last step of glycolysis.
-It catalyzes the transfer of a phosphate group from phosphoenolpyruvate (PEP) to adenosine diphosphate (ADP), yielding one molecule of pyruvate and one molecule of ATP.
-Pyruvate kinase was inappropriately named (inconsistently with a conventional kinase) before it was recognized that it did not directly catalyze phosphorylation of pyruvate, which does not occur under physiological conditions.
+It catalyzes the transfer of a phosphate group from phosphoenolpyruvic acid (PEP) to adenosine diphosphate (ADP), yielding one molecule of pyruvic acid and one molecule of adenosine triphosphate (ATP).

+Pyruvate kinase was inappropriately named (inconsistently with a conventional kinase) before it was recognized that it did not directly catalyze phosphorylation of pyruvic acid, which does not occur under physiological conditions.
 Pyruvate kinase is present in four distinct, tissue-specific isozymes in animals, each consisting of particular kinetic properties necessary to accommodate the variations in metabolic requirements of diverse tissues.

 Isozymes in vertebrates

 Four isozymes of pyruvate kinase expressed in vertebrates: L (liver), R (erythrocytes), M1 (muscle and brain) and M2 (early fetal tissue and most adult tissues).
 The L and R isozymes are expressed by the gene PKLR, whereas the M1 and M2 isozymes are expressed by the gene PKM2.
 The R and L isozymes differ from M1 and M2 in that they are allosterically regulated.
 Kinetically, the R and L isozymes of pyruvate kinase have two distinct conformation states; one with a high substrate affinity and one with a low substrate affinity.
 The R-state, characterized by high substrate affinity, serves as the activated form of pyruvate kinase and is stabilized by PEP and fructose 1,6-bisphosphate (FBP), promoting the glycolytic pathway.
 The T-state, characterized by low substrate affinity, serves as the inactivated form of pyruvate kinase, bound and stabilized by ATP and alanine, causing phosphorylation of pyruvate kinase and the inhibition of glycolysis.
 The M2 isozyme of pyruvate kinase can form tetramers or dimers.
 Tetramers have a high affinity for PEP, whereas, dimers have a low affinity for PEP.
 Enzymatic activity can be regulated by phosphorylating highly active tetramers of PKM2 into an inactive dimers.

 The PKM gene consists of 12 exons and 11 introns.
 PKM1 and PKM2 are different splicing products of the M-gene (PKM1 contains exon 9 while PKM2 contains exon 10) and solely differ in 23 amino acids within a 56-amino acid stretch (aa 378-434) at their carboxy terminus.
 The PKM gene is regulated through heterogenous ribonucleotide proteins like hnRNPA1 and hnRNPA2.
 Human PKM2 monomer has 531 amino acids and is a single chain divided into A, B and C domains.
 The difference in amino acid sequence between PKM1 and PKM2 allows PKM2 to be allosterically regulated by FBP and for it to form dimers and tetramers while PKM1 can only form tetramers.